 People often reuse plastic bottles for drinking water.
 A common claim is that doing so causes cancer, especially if it’s been left in cars or frozen.

 This is false.
-Plastic bottles are safe to drink as they do not contain dioxins which cause cancer.
+Plastic bottles are safe to drink from as they do not contain chemicals linked to cancer.

-If they have contaminants in them, they are likely to be found at tiny concentrations.
-However, bacteria and fungi can grow in bottled water if they have been left for a long time.
-So, make sure you clean them with hot, soapy water and dry them before refilling them.
+Any contaminants likely to be at tiny concentrations.
+However, bacteria and fungi can grow in bottles if they have been left for a long time.
+So, make sure you clean them with hot, soapy water and dry before refilling.

 Fact: Food preservatives do not cause cancer

 A common misconception is that all or some food additives are harmful and can cause cancer but there is no evidence to prove this.

 Food preservatives, or additives, are added to food improve its quality, preserve it or improve the texture and taste of food.